 ‘I used the Strength Cards in an introductory workshop I was asked to do at Leeds Metropolitan University’s festival for staff development.
 My session was on the subject of Emotionally Intelligent Leadership.
 I used the cards to help stimulate participants to identify five talents and to share these in small groups.
 This helped open up a discussion about why it is so hard to talk about what we do well and the implications of this for our management style.

 I used the beautiful Picture This cards later on in the session when I asked the participants to identify images of self-control.
 The cards were great at moving them beyond the normal brainstorming of words into a more creative space—and the cards looked great as a display!
 I had to stop people taking them home with them.
 Several participants commented about how wonderful the cards are.

 So a big thank you for producing such beautiful resources.
-I will be recommending and using them at the Advanced Facilitators programme I am running later in the year.
+I will be recommending and using them at the Advanced Facilitators programme I am running.
 I hope this will stimulate some more interest in the UK!

 Christine Bell, Director, Real Life Learning (Leeds, UK)